 You need to visit St. Mark’s Basilica for its domed splendour, the Gallerie dell’Accademia for a peek into the rich artistic heritage of Italy, the Ghetto for that true Jewish experience, and the Doge’s Palace for a walk on magnificent gold-plated stairs.

-Forget pizzas and pastas and try some Venetian specialities such as Bigoli in salsa, moleche, and fritole.
+Forget pizzas and pasta and try some Venetian specialities such as Bigoli in salsa, moleche, and fritole.

 When to go: Venice is lovely anytime except summer which is actually the peak season.
 Winters are likely to be the cheapest time to find accommodation here.